 Unlike other annual commemorations such as Father’s Day, International Men’s Day emphasizes the specific contributions men as role models have made to society.

-The event is honored in more than eighty countries including the United States, Spain, Columbia, Austria and in Mexico as well where Kaloni, a specialized center in integral men’s health care, is also present.
+The event is honored in more than eighty countries including the United States, Spain, Columbia, Austria and Mexico where in addition Kaloni, a specialized center in integral men’s health care, is also present.

 Why isn’t International Men’s Day more widespread?

-We’re aware, for example, that while International Women’s Day has a number of worldwide public and private campaigns; Men’s Day is hardly even acknowledged in the public and private sectors.
+We’re aware, for example, that while International Women’s Day has a number of worldwide public and private campaigns, Men’s Day is hardly even acknowledged.
 But why?